-As many of you who visit the Space Port, we just cannot leave some things alone.
-The Moon Bus was no exception, and we recently did a new build, using a recently re-released kit from Mobeus Models, which has done a fantastic job resurrecting the 2001 model kits, and are now expanding the selection.
+As many of you who visit the Space Port know, we just cannot leave some things alone.
+The Moon Bus was no exception and we recently did a new build, using a recently re-released kit from Moebius Models, which has done a fantastic job resurrecting the Aurora 2001 model kits, while providing improvements to detail and construction.

-Here's the new Mobeus Moon Bus, complete with "lessons learned" from the Aurora re-do project you've just seen...
+Here's the new Mobeus Moon Bus, completed with "lessons learned" from the Aurora re-do project you've just seen...

-The new Mobeus version has front windows which are accurately set back square to cockpit, as well as very good molding qualities throughout.
+The new Moebius version has front windows which are accurately set back square to cockpit, as well as very good molding qualities throughout.

 A look into the red-lighted cockpit.
 The use of red lights allowed the crew to maintain their "night-vision" acuity.
 Kubrick was a master for scientific accuracy.

-Mobeus also re-did the side windows to make them accurately depict the movie Moon Bus as well.
-The interior blue lights were taken from the movie scenes.
+Moebius also re-did the side windows to make them accurately depict the movie Moon Bus as well.
+The blue lighting of the interior was taken patterned from the movie scenes.

-Rear three-quarter view, showing improved aft bulkhead detailing of the Mobeus kit.
 Next, came a new display base, made to look like the TMA-1 site landing pad.
-It had to be "shrunken-down" a bit from the "movie size," in order to fit on our shelf.

-We did do LED perimeter lighting and created a custom "landing circle" decal to go into the center.
+We did do LED perimeter lighting and created a custom "landing circle" decal to go into the surface.

-The power socket, mounted to the surface, will be used to connect to the LED power cable from the Moon Bus model.
+The base power socket, mounted to the pad surface below the bus, connects to the LED power cable coming out from the Moon Bus model.

 The Moon Bus is hard-down at TMA-1.
 Time for Dr. Floyd and his party to disembark and go "touch the infinite."

-We recently added 1/55 scale 2001 suited figures, obtained from the Max Gurter collection on Shapeways.com, to appear as "base personnel" preparing the bus for flight.
+We recently added 1/55 scale 2001 suited figures, obtained from the Max Gurter collection on Shapeways.com, to appear as the "ground crew" the bus.